tdyhuang/GetCleanData/README.md

 - giving activity column a descriptive names.

 - using grep("mean|std",column_names) to get all the columns with name of mean or std.
+- finally add subject and activity columns to get the data set we want.